For Men who have sex with Men

 Local Support Agencies

 The Brunswick centre offer a range of services aimed at HIV prevention and support, including provision of services for those affected by HIV.
 They have offices in Huddersfield and Halifax and run a number of support groups and workshops.
-To find out more about what they do and how they can help visit their website by clicking here
+To find out more about what they do and how they can help visit their website by clicking here or take a look at their latest newsletter here.

 A partnership between the Basement Project and Humankind to deliver a service that support individuals suffering substance misuse to reduce harm caused and progress towards recovery.
 The aim is to work with people to support them to take back control of their lives by having a tailored programme of support which suits them. for more information look at their website here